cardillan/mindcode/doc/syntax/SYNTAX.markdown

 When Mindustry processes the mlog code in Mindustry Logic, it handles numeric literals with some limitations:

 * Decimal numeric literal can be an integer, a decimal number or a number in exponential notation where the mantissa doesn't contain a decimal separator, and may include a leading minus. `15`, `-187.5786` and `1e10` are valid numbers, while `1.4e10` is not, as it contains both `.` and `e` characters.
 * Binary and hexadecimal literals always start with `0b` or `0x` prefix.
-Negative values aren't supported.
+In Mindustry 8, it is possible to use a minus sign for negative numbers.
 * Integers and decimal numbers are ultimately stored with `double` precision - this representation supports up to about 16 valid digits.
 Decimal numbers may specify a lot more digits after the decimal separator, but superfluous ones will be ignored.
-* Some specific literal values (namely, `-2147483648` can't be parsed and are converted to `null`).
+* Some specific literal values (for example, `-2147483648` in Mindustry 7) can't be parsed and are converted to `null`.
 * All integers up to 9,007,199,254,740,992 (2<sup>53</sup>) can be represented precisely in `double` precision.
 * Integers between 2<sup>53</sup> and 2<sup>63</sup>-1 may lose precision when converted to `double`.
 * The maximum value of integers and decimal numbers is 9,223,372,036,854,775,807 (2<sup>63</sup>-1).
 The results of parsing integer literals larger than this value are not consistent; apparently, sometimes an arithmetic overflow happens, otherwise the result is `null`.